 What happens when a bird loses its nest and mate with an egg in the pipeline?

-In 2017, an interloper laid an egg in the peregrine falcon nest box at Dairyland Alma before the returning female ousted her.
+In 2017, an interloper laid an egg in the peregrine falcon nest box at Dairyland Alma before the returning territorial female ousted her.
 While there isn’t much information about it, I suspect that any eggs in the pipeline get laid somewhere.
-But if follicle stimulation is about more than just lengthening daylight hours – which it appears to be, given that most birds don’t lay eggs absent a mate, copulation, and a nest – losing a mate and territory may shut follicle stimulation and yolk production down.
-This would prevent additional eggs from forming: a wise strategy given how energy intensive egg production is!
+But follicle stimulation is about more than just lengthening daylight hours!
+To get into condition, a female bird of prey needs a mate, a nest, plenty of food, and a lot of bonding.
+If those things are taken away, her body will shut follicle stimulation and yolk production down.
+This prevents additional eggs from forming: a wise strategy given how energy intensive egg production is!

 Who came up with these awful names?